DMKEBUSINESSGMBH/mkdam2fal/Documentation/Index.rst

 		en

 	:Description:
 		This extension migrates your Dam-data into FAL.
-MKDAM2FAL is a Fork of the we_dam2fal Extension with additional features.
+MKDAM2FAL is a fork of the we_dam2fal Extension with additional features.

 	:Keywords:
 		dam-converter, dam-fal-migration, dam-migration, dam-file-converter, dam-fal-data, forAdmins, forAdvanced, forDevelopers